Welcome to Tanglewood/Overton Park

 Discover the quintessential family neighborhood with a close-knit community and sought-after schools.
 Lofty trees line the picture-perfect streets and pretty parks abound.
 Young and old alike enjoy well-traveled pathways for walking and biking, including direct access to the Trinity River Trails.

-Kids can walk to highly-rated Tanglewood Elementary, an exemplary Blue Ribbon School that’s the best in the city.
-Although the area is almost entirely residential, it’s close to excellent shopping and dining at Clearfork, Waterside, University Village, and Hulen Mall.
+Kids can walk to highly-rated Tanglewood Elementary and Overton Park Elementary, exemplary Blue Ribbon Schools that are the best in the city.
+Although the area is almost entirely residential, it’s close to excellent shopping and dining at Clearfork, Waterside, and University Village.
 Safe, quiet, and convenient to everything—it’s easy to see why this is one of the most beloved neighborhoods in Fort Worth.